KendallTapani/Scripting-and-Automation/README.md

 1. Ram clear:
 When I need to run a bunch of VMs on my laptop, I use a shortcut to clear all noncritical processes and services, usually freeing up a couple extra GBs of ram.
 Also works for better gaming performance.
+2. Full Device Services Control
+This is a csv powershell system that manages all the services on my device.
+Certain services can't start at all, some can be cleared with ramclear, and I am notifed in the logs when new services are added to the system.

 ## Job Searching Automation